sasagawa888/eisl/README.md

 Change to the git cloned or downloaded Easy-ISLisp directory.

+- Type "sudo make install".
+- You can also supply a "PREFIX=$HOME" (or wherever) argument if you want.
 - Type "git submodule init; git submodule update" (if you forget the makefile should do this automatically).
-- In Linux  type "sudo make install".
-- In macOS  type "sudo make install OPSYS=macos".
-- In OpenBSD  type "sudo make install OPSYS=openbsd".
-- You can also supply a "PREFIX=$HOME" (or wherever) argument if you want.
 - For more advanced hacking on the interpreter itself, you can build a debug-mode executable by supplying a "DEBUG=1" argument to make, but this is unlikely to be needed by someone starting out.

 You may get an error that the curses.h file cannot be found when compiling EISL & Edlis.